matiu/diveintobitcoin.com/README.md

 How Bitcoin Works
 -----------------

+Bitcoin is often called a "decentralized digital currency", because it is digital, like dollars, but there is no person or company who runs it.
+It is shocking that it is possible for such a thing to exist, and it's important to understand how it works.
-In order to understand how bitcoin works, we need to understand a few elements first:
+But before we do that, we need to understand a few elements first:
 * Hash functions
 * Asymmetric key cryptography for digital signatures
-* peer-to-peer (p2p) networks
+* Peer-to-peer (p2p) networks

 The Software
 ------------